 The instructions for some forms set a minimum payment threshold below which you are not required to file the form.
 However, if you backup withhold, you must issue the appropriate Form 1099 regardless of the payment amount.
 For example, you must issue a Form 1099-MISC on a $400 payment to an independent contractor subject to backup holding even though the usual threshold for independent contractor payments is $600.

 Looking for a better way to manage your 1099s?
-Check out what we had to say about Track1099 and then learn whether our bookkeeping services for small and mid-sized businesses can help you with this and the rest of your accounting.
+Check out what we had to say about Track1099 and then learn whether our accounting and controller services can help you with this and the rest of your accounting needs.